qaware/qaware-blog-source/content/posts/introducing-minikube-support-tools.md

 ## Configuration

-The minikube-support tools do not have own configuration properties, but requires to configure the dns resolver of the local os.
+The minikube-support tools do not have their own configuration properties, but require to configure the dns resolver of the local os.
 For macOS the minikube-support tools will do this automatically.
-Just ensure that all your Ingresses uses the top level domain `.minikube`.
+Just ensure that all your ingresses uses the top level domain `.minikube`.

 For Windows and Linux systems there are no known interfaces or configuration properties to configure conditional forwarding for DNS requests to `.minikube` programmatically.
 In this case you have to